stadionHQ/Documentation/frontend/api.md

 ```
 gulp dev
 ```
-the entire data set will be fetched from the API and added to a global object variable.
+the entire data set will be fetched from the API and added to a global object variable at run time.
 This will then be referenced throughout the application on subsequent page requests while this instance of the server is running.

 All this logic to handle data is held in "app/api/globals.js".
 How it works is on first load the method "updateGlobalDataConfig" is called.
 This first checks to see if a local version of the dataset exists at "api/data/globalData.json" and uses this data if the file exists.
 It then attempts to fetch the entire API dataset and if it successfully fetches it, updates the config variable "globalData" again and writes the file "api/data/globalData.json" with the latest data.
-This efeectively allows us to be able to work offline if needed as the error from the non-existant API in offline mode will be handled.
+This effectively allows us to be able to work offline if needed as the error from the non-existant API in offline mode will be handled.

-The "app/api/globals.js" also runs through all the pages folder to get the namse of files and adds then to the globalData config variable too. this allows us to have a list of all pages on the homepage.
+The "app/api/globals.js" also runs through all the pages folder to get the names of files and adds then to the globalData config variable too. this allows us to have a list of all pages on the homepage.

 *Important note*
 If you encounter an error like: